mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 * in `tools/` you have tools to play with the data in `datasets/`.
 Read the README there for more info.

 * `PoC/` is an old proof of concept, it can run and find a key.
 It's not very pretty though

+## Goal

+The goal here is to find better techniques to get good timing results and cancel the noise.

+The end goal is to release a script that targets an ip, request a bunch of signatures, try to mount the attack.
+If the server uses a vulnerable TLS implementation then it outputs the key.

+What's to do to achieve that?

+* combine `attack.c` and `lattice.sage` in one file
+* get better timing reasults
+* compute the hash and truncate it correctly (well actually we can copy the [openssl code](https://github.com/openssl/openssl/blob/master/crypto/ecdsa/ecs_ossl.c#L286) directly)
+* do the random subset algorithm to take care of false positives